 Lacquer thinner (not to be confused with paint thinner or acetone) can remove rubber marks on vinyl, linoleum, wood and tile floors, as well as black grease from carpets and ink from ultrasuede/microfiber (but keep it away from real suede).
 Lacquer thinner also removes rubber marks and many scuffs from your vehicle's exterior body paint, but work quickly, and don't linger.
 It can damage the clear coat.
 Immediately follow with wax.

-Adhesive Cleaner is exceptional in removing adhesive and glue, but do not use it on delicate painted surfaces like wallpaper.
-Instead, try Acrysol.
+Solvents like denatured alcohol or lacquer thinner (not acetone) are very effective and probably in your garage.
+3M Adhesive Cleaner is also great, but do not use it on delicate painted surfaces like wallpaper.
+For delicate painted surfaces, try Acrysol.

 HOW TO REMOVE GUM FROM CARPET OR FABRIC